GibbonEdu/core/README.md

 For installation instructions, be sure to follow the instructions for [Cutting Edge Code](https://docs.gibbonedu.org/introduction/installation-options/cutting-edge-code).

+## Translation

+Thanks to our amazing volunteers, Gibbon is available in many different languages.
+We use the online tool [POEditor](https://poeditor.com), which enables our volunteer translators to collaborate and track their translation progress.
+Huge thanks to POEditor for their support of open source projects and making this tool available for our community.
+If you would like to help translate Gibbon, please email support@gibbonedu.org and [learn more here](https://gibbonedu.org/about/#languages).
+Your help would be most appreciated!

 ## Contributing

 We welcome community contribution and aim to ensure Gibbon is an open and friendly environment.
 Information about contributing, submitting issues, and pull requests can be found in the following docs: